mohammedzaki/laravel-excel/README.md

 composer require mohammed-zaki/laravel-excel
 ```

-Register the service provider in `config/app.php` adding *Cyberduck\LaravelExcel\ExcelServiceProvider* to the provider array.
+Register the service provider in `config/app.php` adding *CyberduckWithSheets\LaravelExcel\ExcelServiceProvider* to the provider array.

 Note.
-If you are on Laravel 4, use *Cyberduck\LaravelExcel\ExcelLegacyServiceProvider*
+If you are on Laravel 4, use *CyberduckWithSheets\LaravelExcel\ExcelLegacyServiceProvider*

 ## Export Excel